- Majors and Minors

-You must be registered with the Office of Student Disability Services and must have provided appropriate documentation of a disability that prevents you from learning a foreign language as it is taught at the college.
+You must be registered with the Office of Student Accessibility Services and must have provided appropriate documentation of a disability that prevents you from learning a foreign language as it is taught at the college.
 Once you have done that, you must fill out a petition to the Committee on Academic Standing.
-The petition must be signed by the Director of Disability Services, your faculty adviser and your dean.
+The petition must be signed by the Director of Student Accessibility Services, your faculty adviser and your dean.

 Petitions are available in your dean's office or in the Office of the Registrar, located on the first floor of Fanning Hall.

 What if I am fluent in a language other than English?